syncfusion-content/fileformat-docs/File-Formats/Presentation/Presentation-to-image.md

 {% endhighlight %}

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PowerPoint-Examples/tree/master/PPTX-to-Image-conversion/Apply-custom-fallback-fonts).

 N> 1.
 Fallback fonts only supported for Arabic, Hebrew, Hindi, Chinese, Japanese and Korean languages.
 N> 2.
 Its only supported in [Portable PPTX to Image](https://help.syncfusion.com/file-formats/presentation/presentation-to-image) conversion.